pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// fieldSelector.
 	SelectedNode string

+	// SelectedUser may be set by the scheduler together with SelectedNode
+	// to the Pod that it is scheduling.
+The resource driver then may set
+	// both the Allocation and the ReservedFor field when it is done with
+	// a successful allocation.
+	//
+	// This is an optional optimization that saves one API server call
+	// and one pod scheduling attempt in the scheduler because the resource
+	// will be ready for use by the Pod the next time that the scheduler
+	// tries to schedule it.
+	SelectedUser *metav1.OwnerReference

 	// When allocation is delayed, and the scheduler needs to
 	// decide on which node a Pod should run, it will
 	// ask the driver on which nodes the resource might be